smartcontractkit/external-adapters-js/composite/proof-of-reserves/README.md

 ### Local

-Ensure that the project's dependencies are install and code is compiled by running the following command from the external-adapters respository root:
+Ensure that the project's dependencies are installed and that the code is compiled by running the following command from the external-adapters respository root:

 ```bash
 yarn && yarn setup